1944 Lowan state by-election

 A by-election for the seat of Lowan in the Victorian Legislative Assembly was held on Saturday 4 November 1944.
 The election was triggered by the notification of the death of Country Party member Hamilton Lamb on 7 December 1943.
-Lamb was a prisoner of war on the Burma Railway at the time of the June 1943 state election, and he had been re-elected as MLA for Lowan unopposed in his absence.
+Lamb was a prisoner of war on the Burma Railway at the time of the June 1943 state election, and he had been re-elected as MLA for Lowan is unopposed in his absence.
 He died on 7 December, but official notification of his death in Thailand was not received in Australia until 1 September 1944, nearly nine months later.

 Candidates

 There were three candidates for the Lowan by-election following the close of nominations on 18 October 1944.
 They were: